spkcspider/spkcspider/README.md

 * tests for other dbs than sqlite3 (and postgresql)
 * Localisation
   * harmonize punctation
+* cleanup authentication key logic and document it

 ## Later
 * maybe: make quota type overridable (maybe add extra nonsaved quota: other or use 0)